-Average questions are important in school maths, competitive exams, and daily life calculations.
+Average questions are important in school maths, competitive exams, and daily life calculations because they show how to combine several values into a single representative number.
 These questions help students learn how to find the average of numbers, marks, ages, speeds, and more.
-Practicing average questions improves calculation speed and problem-solving skills.
+Practicing average questions improves builds mental math speed and problem‑solving skills and confidence.
 In this article, you will learn the average formula, solved examples, and practice questions with answers.

 The basic average formula is: